Whanganui High School: School houses

 E rere kau mai te awa nui, Mai i te kāhui maunga ki Tangaroa, Ko au te awa, Ko te awa ko au.

 The river flows from the mountain to the sea.
 I am the river, the river is me.

-Demographics

-Fifty-three percent of students were male and forty-seven percent were female.
-Sixty-five percent of students identified as New Zealand European or Pākehā.
-Twenty-seven percent as Māori and eight percent as another ethnicity.

 Confucius Classroom

 In 2013 Whanganui High School was approved by the International Confucius Institute in Beijing to set up a Confucius Classroom – one of only four secondary schools in New Zealand and only 400 worldwide.
 Confucius Institutes are non-profit public institutions aligned with China that aim to promote Chinese language and culture, support local Chinese teaching internationally and organise student cultural exchanges.